rramaswamy2/csv-file-upload-spring-boot/README.md

 4) GET /api/csv/modeldata/{id} : get model data record by id

-5) GET /api/csv/download : to download the CSV file
+5) GET /api/csv/download : to download the data in CSV file format

 6) PATCH /api/csv/modeldata/{id} : to patch or update attributes in the model